 Indicates oil pressure (not the amount of oil in the engine).
-Please refer to manufacturer's instructions for specific pressure recommendations.
+Refer to OEM engine manual for specific pressure recommendations.

 4. COOLANT TEMPERATURE:

 Indicates an approximate normal operating range.
 Monitor this gauge frequently in all conditions, especially when climbing hills, towing and/or traveling in high ambient temperatures.
 If the needle indicates an out of range condition, take immediate action to avoid engine damage.
 Refer to the OEM instructions for specific temperature recommendations.